-FDA scheduled a public hearing (PDF - 63KB) for February 7 & 8, 2013, to obtain information, particularly scientific evidence, such as study data or peer-reviewed analyses, on issues pertaining to the use of opioid drugs in the treatment of chronic pain, Impact of Approved Drug Labeling on Chronic Opioid Therapy; Public Hearing; Request for Comments.
+FDA held a public hearing on February 7-8 to obtain information on issues pertaining to the use of opioid drugs in the treatment of chronic pain.
+Impact of Approved Drug Labeling on Chronic Opioid Therapy: Part 15 Hearing

 1911 to 1990s

 Opioid pain medications were used primarily for acute pain and cancer pain.
 Studies showing inadequate treatment of chronic non-cancer pain by physicians lead to an increased use of opioids.

 May: MS Contin, (morphine sulfate) approved; first formulation of an opioid pain medicine that allowed dosing every 12 hours instead of every 4 to 6 hours.